DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Now that our first task is done, we can check the contents of the configuration file.
+Now that your first task is done, you can check the contents of the configuration file.

 ```bash